-\textbf{Splitting algorithm and $\beta$ (\texttt{gamma}):} the choice of either \texttt{linear} or \texttt{sqrt} does not affect strongly achieving the top-$50\%$.
-Although the HPI of the splitting algorithm is dominated by the other HPs, the splitting algorithm choice slightly affected the results.
-For example, while \texttt{linear} was more effective for the 5D benchmark functions, \texttt{sqrt} was more effective for the 30D benchmark functions.
-Since \texttt{linear} promotes exploitation and \texttt{sqrt} promotes exploration as discussed in Section~\ref{main:algorithm-detail:section:gamma}, it might be useful to change the splitting algorithm depending on the dimensionality of the search space.
-However, the choice of $\beta$ was much more important according to the tables and we, unfortunately, could not see similar patterns in each figure although we got the following findings: \begin{itemize} \item peaks of $\beta_1$ in \texttt{linear} largely changed over time, \item peaks of $\beta_2$ in \texttt{sqrt} did not change a lot, \item the peaks change from larger $\beta$ to small $\beta$ over time (exploitation to exploration), \item \texttt{linear} with a small $\beta_1$ was effective for the high-dimensional benchmark functions, \item \texttt{sqrt} with a large $\beta_2$ was effective for the HPO benchmarks, \end{itemize} Another finding is that while we see that the benchmark functions required more exploitation and the HPO benchmarks required more exploration from the magic clipping, the benchmark functions tended to require more exploration from a small $\beta$ and the HPO benchmarks tended to require more exploitation from a large $\beta$.
-It implies that each component controls the trade-off between exploration and exploitation differently and we need to carefully tune each control parameter.
-However, \texttt{linear} with $\beta_1 = 0.1$ and \texttt{sqrt} with $\beta_2 = 0.75$ exhibited relatively stable performance for each problem.
+\textbf{Splitting Algorithm and $\beta$ (\texttt{gamma}):} the choice of either \texttt{linear} or \texttt{sqrt} does not strongly affect the likelihood of achieving the top-$50\%$.
+Although the HPI of the splitting algorithm is dominated by the other HPs, the splitting algorithm choice slightly affects the results.
+For example, while \texttt{linear} is more effective for the 5D benchmark functions, \texttt{sqrt} is more effective for the 30D benchmark functions.
+Since \texttt{linear} and \texttt{sqrt} promotes exploitation and exploration, respectively, as discussed in Section~\ref{main:algorithm-detail:section:gamma}, it might be useful to change the splitting algorithm depending on the dimensionality of the search space.
+However, the choice of $\beta$ is much more important according to the tables and we, unfortunately, cannot see similar patterns in each figure although the following findings are observed: \begin{itemize} \item peaks of $\beta_1$ in \texttt{linear} largely change over time, \item peaks of $\beta_2$ in \texttt{sqrt} do not change drastically, \item \texttt{linear} with a small $\beta_1$ is effective for the high-dimensional benchmark functions, \item \texttt{sqrt} with a large $\beta_2$ is effective for the HPO benchmarks, and \item the peaks change from larger $\beta$ to smaller $\beta$ over time (exploitation to exploration). \end{itemize} Another finding is that while the magic clipping needs to be adjusted to promote exploitation for the benchmark functions and exploration for the HPO benchmarks, $\beta$ needs to be adjusted to promote exploration (small $\beta$) for the benchmark functions and exploitation (large $\beta$) for the HPO benchmarks.
+It implies that each component controls the trade-off between exploration and exploitation differently, necessitating a careful tuning of these control parameters.
+However, \texttt{linear} with $\beta_1 = 0.1$ and \texttt{sqrt} with $\beta_2 = 0.75$ exhibit relatively stable performance for each problem.